gvsa123/blogspot_scraper/README.md

 |`gensim.ipynb`|Applying transformations based on the Gensim library|

 ### Disclaimer
-This is a self-directed learning exercise, and I probably got (a lot) some things wrong.
-I started to learn about normalizing the data and creating the model, stopped there and uploaded the code.
-If there is anything blatantly obvious and you have the time, please point it out and PM me at my git_username gmail.com email.
+The initial work in Sociology technically ended after the data gathering process (scraping).
+Everything else after that has been a self-directed learning exercise in natural language processing.
+Currently, I am working through Michael Nielsen's [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html).
+Hopefully I can get to a point where I can create an artificially labelled dataset to train on.

-As of this edit, I have resumed work on this, thanks to COVID.
-Hopefully I can actually figure out how to get this model working with the blog_spot dataset.
+For corrections, please PM me at my git_username gmail.com email.